 If you’ve parented a child from a traumatic past for any length of time, you already know that traditional parenting techniques do not work.
 But, have you ever stopped to consider why, or what you could do differently?

 Kristin and I both grew up in traditional households, with parents who used traditional techniques in raising us both.
 There were rules and restrictions, guidelines and boundaries.
 And if said rules, restrictions, guidelines and boundaries were crossed, BAM, consequences were enforced.
 No questions asked.
 From all accounts, these techniques worked.
 We both grew up to be responsible adults who knew the difference between right and wrong.
 But, we also never endured significant trauma as children.

 Sometimes you feel that you owe the world an explanation.
 You don’t!
 You feel your child’s choices, behavior, or lack of social interaction, warrant a full-blown summary.
 They don’t.
 Here’s why…

 I’m going to do my best to give you, foster and adoptive parent who feels isolated, a voice right now.
 You who’ve grown tired of fielding question after question after question about your child’s special need, recent public outburst, suspension, arrest or social shortcomings.
 I’m going to do everything in my power to walk in your shoes and let you know you are not alone.
 I want you to know, as we begin, that your family’s business is nobody else’s business on the face of God’s green earth!

 *Editor’s Note- This is a guest post by our good friend Lisa Qualls.
-She is a writer, speaker, mom of 12, and the creator of Thankful Moms
+She is a writer, speaker, mom of 12, and the creator of One Thankful Mom

 , where she writes about motherhood, adoption, faith, and grief.
 Lisa is a mom by birth and adoption.
 Along with her husband Russ, their adoption journey has been marked by joy as well as challenges of trauma and attachment.
 You can visit her blog here